Copyright © 2002 jsd

 The weight of any simple object is a vector W and is defined as:

 where m is the mass of the object; see reference 1 for a discussion of how to define “mass”.
 Meanwhile, g is the vector representing the local gravitational acceleration.
-This is also called the gravitaional field (in analogy to electrical field, magnetic field, et cetera).
 We define g as:

 Equation 1 says nothing about what may be causing the local gravitational field.
 The definition of g does not care “why” the free objects are accelerating.
 The only thing that matters is the phenomenological fact that they are accelerating.
 See section 2.2 for a discussion of physical processes that can produce a gravitational field, including place-to-place variations in the gravitational field.